bonuelc/TheAPIAwakens/README.md

 # Extra Credit

-To get an "exceeds" rating, you can expand on the project in the following ways:
+To get an "exceeds" rating, students must implement all of the following features, marked with as Extra Credit in the rubric:

+- UI elements are displayed for all screens using highly efficient code/logic.
+- Networking is asynchronous, error handling is robust, and code is well-crafted.
+- Data is displayed for all screens, pickers and fields using highly efficient code/logic.
+- Error handling is particularly robust, comprehensive and well implemented; going above and beyond those specific error types listed in the instructions.
 - Add additional text field such that when you select a person, all associated vehicles and/or starships are listed.
-- Exceptionally well-crafted code will be also considered as a criteria for an exceeds rating
+- API Requests return and then display all results, not just the first page.